Glossary

 Menopause

-The transition between the reproductive and postreproductive stages in an older women’s life, or when a woman ceases to menstruate or ovulate.
+The transition between the reproductive and post-reproductive stages in a women’s life, or when a woman’s ovaries stop producing eggs and the monthly menstruation stops.
+The woman is no longer able to conceive.

 Menorrhagia

-The physiologic cyclical shedding of the uterine endometrium (the lining of the uterus), unless pregnancy intervenes, and is characterised by vaginal bleeding of three to seven days’ duration.
-Menstruation is also referred to as the “menstrual period” or “monthly period”.
+The physiologic cyclical shedding of the uterine endometrium (the lining of the uterus), if a woman has not become pregnant.
+It is characterised by vaginal bleeding of three to seven days’ duration.

 Mesovarium